Michel Tamarati: Death and commemoration

 Tamarati died while trying to rescue a drowning man in stormy sea near Santa Marinella at the age of 53 in 1911.
 His remains were transferred from his resting place in Civitavecchia to the Didube Pantheon in Tbilisi in 1978.
 In 2011, a memorial service on the occasion of the 100th anniversary of Tamarati's death was held at the Congregation of St. Joseph in Albano Laziale, led by Bishop Gino Reali of Porto-Santa Rufina and attended by Khétévane Bagration de Moukhrani, Ambassador of Georgia to the Holy See and Marcello Celestini, Ambassador of the Sovereign Military Order of Malta to the Holy See.
 A memorial mass in Tamarati's honor was also held at the Roman Catholic Cathedral of Assumption of St. Mary in Tbilisi, Georgia.

-Most of documents related to the life and scholarship of Tamarati is preserved in the archive of the National Center of Manuscripts in Tbilisi.
+Most of the documents related to the life and scholarship of Tamarati is preserved in the archive of the National Center of Manuscripts in Tbilisi.